google/WebFundamentals/src/content/en/updates/2020/09/migrating-to-es-modules.md

 After the cost analysis, we concluded that it was still worthwhile to migrate to ES modules.
 Therefore, our main goals were the following:

-1. Make sure that the usage of ES modules reaps the benefits to the fullest extent possible
+1. Make sure that the usage of ES modules reaps the benefits to the fullest extent possible.
-2. Make sure that the integration with the existing `module.json`-based system is safe and does not lead to negative user impact (regression bugs, user frustration)
+2. Make sure that the integration with the existing `module.json`-based system is safe and does not lead to negative user impact (regression bugs, user frustration).
-3. Guide all DevTools maintainers through the migration, primarily with checks and balances built-in to prevent accidental mistakes
+3. Guide all DevTools maintainers through the migration, primarily with checks and balances built-in to prevent accidental mistakes.

 ## Spreadsheets, transformations and technical debt